-Teaching Tolerance is a non-profit educational organization that designs teaching tools that create civil and inclusive school communities where children are respected, valued and welcome participants.
+Learning for Justice is a non-profit educational organization that designs teaching tools that create civil and inclusive school communities where children are respected, valued and welcome participants.
 Teaching Tolerance emphasizes social justice and anti-bias, which encourages children and young people to challenge prejudice and learn how to be agents of change in their own lives.
 Classroom resources, professional development, and articles for discussion are found on this site.

 Here is a direct link to resources about race, racism, and police violence.

 Today's Parent published a list of 30 books to help you talk to (younger) kids about racism.
 See the link here.